osgeonepal/overture2hdx/Readme.md

         notes: This dataset contains rivers, lakes, and other water bodies from Overture Base data.
 Important for environmental monitoring and disaster analysis.
 Read More, https://docs.overturemaps.org/
         tags:
         - environment
+        caveats : Data is scrapped from overturemaps directly with the help of overture2hdx.
+Data might contain errors.
     theme:
         - base
     feature_type: